vaadewoyin/SQL-Analysis-of-California-Traffic-Collisions/README.md

 1. collisions: Contains information about the collision, where it happened, what vehicles were involved etc. ,each row represents a distinct collision.
 2. parties contains information about the groups of people directly involved in the collision.
 3. victims contains information about the injuries of specific people involved in the collision.

+### Examples of queries used in the analysis

+### Example 1: Using Windows Rank Function to rank the 7 most frequent vehicle make involved in traffic collisions
+       %%sql
+       WITH vehicle_collisions AS (SELECT DISTINCT vehicle_make,
+       COUNT(*) OVER (PARTITION BY vehicle_make) AS 'Number of collisions', FROM parties
+       WHERE (vehicle_make IS NOT NULL))
+       SELECT *,RANK() OVER(ORDER BY "Number of collisions" DESC) AS 'Rank' FROM vehicle_collisions
+       LIMIT 7;

+### Example 2: Using CTE, CASE statement and GROUP BY clause to get number of collsions for different time periods
+        %sql
+        WITH time_period AS (SELECT (CASE
+                WHEN  CAST(collision_time AS TIME) BETWEEN '05:00:00' AND '12:00:00' THEN 'Morning' WHEN  CAST(collision_time AS TIME) BETWEEN '12:00:01' AND '17:00:00' THEN 'Afternoon' WHEN  CAST(collision_time AS TIME) BETWEEN '17:00:01' AND '21:00:00' THEN 'Evening' ELSE 'Night'
+                END) AS period
+        FROM collisions)

+        SELECT period, count(*) AS 'Number of collisions' FROM time_period
+        GROUP BY period
+        ORDER BY count(*) DESC;

 ### Some insights from the analysis
 1. The database contained records of collisions from 1st of january, 2001 to 3rd of june, 2021